Zohair2099/SkillSync/README.md

 -   Accessibility improvements (WCAG compliance).

 ---
-This README aims to provide a comprehensive guide to the EmployMint application.
+This README aims to provide a comprehensive guide to the SkillSync application.